Monthly Milestones for Baby Development

 Age-appropriate Baby Developmental Milestones from Birth through Six Months:

-What are they and when should they happen?
+What are your baby’s monthly milestones and when should they happen?

-Every child is different and will reach essential milestones at different stages as they grow.
-If you’re facing some concerns, we’ve prepared some information about typical gross motor skills from birth through six months.
+Every child is different and will reach essential milestones at different stages throughout the baby’s growth.
+If you’re a new parent and are facing some concerns about your baby’s development, our rehabilitation physical therapy facility has prepared some information about typical gross motor skills from birth through six months.

 Baby Development, Month-by-Month